-Note : These formats are not supported in the answers of Matching questions.
-These answers are displayed on students' phones as drop-down lists, the design of which we can't control.
+Note : These formats are not supported in the answers of Matching questions and for the categories of the Brainstorming questions.
+These answers/categories are displayed on students' phones as drop-down lists, the design of which we can't control.
 We are currently looking for a way to work around that limitation.

 AsciiMath